 3a third pillar:

-Contributions can be deducted from you taxes each year up to an amount fixed by the government.
+- Contributions can be deducted from your taxes each year up to an amount fixed by the government.
 For example, these amounts are currently 6,883CHF for employees and 34,416CHF for the self-employed (capped at 20 percent of net income).

 A 3b pillar consists of savings in the form of cash, savings accounts, investments, and life insurance.
 There are no restrictions on this pillar in terms of length of contract or maximum contributions.